Chapter 30: Demon Enmerkar and The Power of Three.

 “If your body experiences death in the natural world, then as long as you bear the mark, you will share his fate,” said Enmerkar in a matter-of-fact tone.

-Ethan felt his legs about to give out and moved to drop into a dusty theatre seat.
+Ethan felt his legs about to give out and moved to drop into the nearest dusty theatre seat.
 Up until that moment, his plan had been to destroy Charles.
 His heart beat faster.
 Had he died in that abandoned house?
 Ethan had tried so hard to forget that horrible night that it seemed like a distant memory.
 Everything that happened was blurred in his mind.
 Ethan recalled only the horror of those shadow creatures and the searing pain of them reaching inside of him.
 The rest was all sense memories of pain, fear and confusion.
-He awakened in that hospital bed feeling reborn.
+He awakened in that narrow hospital bed feeling reborn.
 Perhaps he had been.